lo1gr/interview_questions/probability.md

 negative expectation NO dont play!

 ### 23. You have 8 pennies, 7 weight the same, one weighs less. you  also have a judges scale.
-Find the one that weighs less in less than 3 steps.
+Find the one that weighs the least in less than 3 steps.
 Split the 8 pennies into 3 groups of 3,3,2 pennies.
 Weight the first two groups of 3 pennies each.

 Case 1) - They weight the same.
 Therefore, take third group of 2 pennies and find the lighter coin.